 I’m not saying that you must wait 18 months either.
 That would be nonsense.
 18 months is an extreme example.

 The lead time in our business for winning new work can be anything from 3 months to 18 months (our average is worked out at 5 months).
-We often therefore have our clients asking us how they can win work quicker – or at least minimise it being at the upper end of the scale.
+We often, therefore, have our clients asking us how they can win work quicker – or at least minimise it being at the upper end of the scale.

-There is no easy solution to this.
+There is no easy solution to this, but Icebreaker can help.

 Here are 7 tips on how to get sales quickly and minimise your lead time: